A Review of Software for Designing and Operating Quantum Networks: Software for Operating Quantum Networks

 \subsection{Entanglement Management}

-The purpose of the entanglement manager is to orchestrate the distribution of long-distance, high-fidelity entanglement between users, while minimizing service latency.
+The entanglement manager orchestrates the distribution of long-distance, high-fidelity entanglement between users, while minimizing service latency.
 This network function accepts entanglement requests from users and coordinates the necessary operations to facilitate the distribution of entangled pairs.
 The entanglement manager takes advantage of routing and scheduling algorithms to manage the link-level entanglement generation, swapping, and purification protocols, assuming the topology manager has established a correct representation of the physical (and logical) topology.

 The fundamental resource orchestrated by the entanglement manager is quantum entanglement.
 Since long-distance entanglement is a resource that needs to be requested and quickly consumed, we observe that the entanglement manager could be explained by making analogies to modern 5G network architectures~\cite{dahlman_5g_2018}.
 At the physical layer, link-level entanglement shares similarities with channel access in 5G networks.
-Channel access is granted through orthogonal frequency division multiple access (OFDMA) resource blocks that divide the spectrum by time and frequency.
-At a higher logical level, the functions of the entanglement manager draw parallels to the Session Management Function (SMF) network functions of 5G.
-Similar to how the SMF manages the Packet Data Unit (PDU) sessions by establishing, changing, and releasing data paths according to node requests and network conditions, the entanglement manager must coordinate the establishment of paths to fulfill entanglement requests in terms of rate and fidelity.
+Channel access is granted through orthogonal frequency-division multiple access (OFDMA) resource blocks that divide the spectrum by time and frequency.
+At a higher logical level, the functions of the entanglement manager draw parallels to the 5G Session Management Function (SMF).
+Similar to how the SMF manages the packet data unit (PDU) sessions by establishing, changing, and releasing data paths according to node requests and network conditions, the entanglement manager must coordinate the establishment of paths to fulfill entanglement requests in terms of rate and fidelity.